grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/run.rst

             no_startup_shutdown_curves=True)

 The code example above creates an instance of the Prescient class and passes configuration options to its `simulate()` method.
-Another option is to set values on a configuration object, and then run the simulation after configuration is done:
+An alternative is to set values on a configuration object, and then run the simulation after configuration is done: